As the environmental cost of fast fashion and our clothing choices have become more widely recognized, a new breed of online thrift store has emerged.

 With everything from Bulgari Bags to Prada Coats, their second-hand items are well worth browsing for higher-end pieces.
 Note they also tend to come in at the higher-end price range.

 Best for: Second-Hand thrift marketplace by women for women

 Tradesy was founded back in 2009 by Tracy Dinunzio with a stated mission to "fix fashion."
 Tradesy positions itself as the marketplace made by women for women.
 And that's something we can get behind.

 Top designers on the site include Chanel, Prada, and Christian Louboutin.
 They also have one of the largest selections of pre-loved wedding dresses and accessories that we've seen in the thrift store space.

 The site offers many value-added services for website users.
-Their "closet concierge" provides a range of services, from personal styling to consignment assistance.
-Perfect for the time short consignee, closet concierge’s personally select clothes in your home to take away and resell on the site to help streamline the thrifting experience.
+Their "closet concierge" provides various services, from personal styling to consignment assistance.
+Perfect for the time-short consignee, closet concierges personally select used clothes in your home to take away and resell on the site to help streamline the thrifting experience.

 Shipping: the US only

 Poshmark is another one of those best online thrift stores seemingly on a march.
-But, a bit different from some of the other best picks, this company pitches itself as a social online marketplace for fashion.
+But, a bit different from some of the other best picks, this company pitches itself as an online social marketplace for fashion.

-The website and app are truly peer to peer in that any individual can list their one-off staples & thrifting pieces for resale.
+The website and app are truly peer-to-peer in that any individual can sell clothes and simply list their one-off staples & thrifting pieces for resale.
 So someone in Miami can list Dior, and someone in NYC can purchase a Fendi handbag from a seller in California.
 In fact, you can buy and sell until your heart's content.

 Rather than specializing in luxury, Poshmark is more about breadth and selection.
 You can also pick up some great deals and discounts by negotiating directly with the seller on price, making for a no-brainer to save a bit of extra cash.